rainwoodman/inkslides/README.md

 Tutorial: see inkslides.svg

-A lot of inspiration is from Sozi (sozi.baierouge.fr).
-Both define slide pages with rect elements, and switch between pages via SVG transformations.
+A lot of inspiration is from Sozi (sozi.baierouge.fr) and jessyInk.

-Differences:

- * inkslides orders slides with a path; sozi has a user interface.
- * inkslides has no animation (may add panning / zooming later); sozi is mainly for animations
- * inkslides treats all layers but the control layer the same way; sozi can move different layers differently
+Like Sozi, inkslides switch between slide pages (view regions) via SVG transformations.

+Differences from Sozi:

+ * In inkslides, the order slide pages are played is defined via a path.
+   In Sozi this has to be defined with a model dialog and associating object Ids to the slides is a bit confusing.

+ * In inkslides, a slide pages is treated as a whole.
+There is no way to move different layers.
+Sozi is in principle an animation engine, and supports many animations.